Table of contents

 To achieve the best result, it’s recommended that you carry out A/B testing.
 If you want to urge new registered customers to come back to your site, you can try sending a normal welcome email and another one with a discount code and observe which’s more attractive for them.
 Or when your email’s open rate is under average, try to personalize it by adding the recipient’s name (this is one of the most impactful words to add to your subject line).
 Adding recipients’ names can increase your open rate by 14%!

 Or if you realize that your site hasn’t been optimized for mobile, which annoys your potential customers, a mobile-friendly website may be the answer.
-There are various scenarios of changes that can improve your conversion rate, as long as you know the gap(s) and understand how to close or minimize them.
+There are various scenarios of changes that can improve eCommerce conversion rate, as long as you know the gap(s) and understand how to close or minimize them.

 Your eCommerce customer journey map can take a table form, or you can make it in a more creative way using available tools.
 Below you can find 2 journey maps – one in a table form, and the other has a few tweaks with drawings and colors.